ElytrA8/guide/index.md

 Scroll Down and Click on the Save button.

-You can now close this tab, and return to the previous tab.
+now you can close this tab, and return to the previous tab.

 Click on the Refresh button.